5 reasons for bad breath in dogs (and how to treat it)

 Next, pop some toothpaste on the brush and let your dog investigate that.
 Repeat this for several days, once again without attempting to brush their teeth.
 After you’ve done this, try popping a bit of toothpaste on their gums so that they can get used to the taste and feel of it.

-Once your dog seems comfortable with all of this, you can gently try brushing their teeth for the first time, being sure to reward them with lots of verbal praise and a treat afterwards.
+Once your dog seems comfortable with all of this, you can gently try brushing their teeth for the first time, being sure to reward them with lots of verbal praise and a treat afterward.

 2. Dental treats

-The best dental chews for dogs don’t just help remove plaque and tartar from your pup’s teeth while they chew, they also make for a great treat.
 Chewing is ideal for keeping the teeth and gums healthy, so be sure to provide your canine companion with plenty of chew toys and dental treats.

 3. Special oral health diet